SixSq/sixsq.github.io/blog/_posts/2022-05-24-blog-hold-all-the-cards.md

  - name: Blog
    target: /blog
  - name: Privacy intrusion
-tags: edge, cloud, privacy, security
+tags: edge cloud privacy security
 ---

 In poker rooms around the world, players keep their cards close.
 It’s the only way to avoid prying eyes.
 There’s an important lesson here for organisations collecting data, video and audio — these inputs are your cards and absolutely no one else should see them.